 The main reading room is called the Tate Library.
 It is on the first floor of the college in the main building.
-It has over 50 reading spaces, desktop computers, printers, scanners, and an up-to-date book collection, a self-issue system and 24 hour opening.
+It has over 50 reading spaces, desktop computers, printing and scanning facilities and an up-to-date book collection, a self-issue system and 24 hour opening.

 The Library Office is on the ground floor of the main building and it is from here you can get access the Library stacks where the antiquarian books and archives are kept and also the Carpenter Library of World Religions.
 It contains books on all the major world religions, mythology, Oriental culture and history, and folklore and is useful for students reading Theology, Anthropology, Archaeology and Oriental Studies

 The Library exists to make your life in College easier.
 The Library staff will try to help you with all your enquiries.
 Please do not hesitate to ask for any help.

 We have a generous book budget and aim to provide as many books as we can for your course.
 Please ask us to purchase what you need.

 You will receive a small book fund whilst you are in College and the library staff administer this for you.

 The Library is open to all members of the College.
 If you want to show family or friends around, please ask a member of the Library staff for permission.
 All members of Harris Manchester College may use the Tate Library.
 As a member of the College you will be able to access the Library with your University card which will unlock the door mechanism.
 A member of the Library staff is usually available to help you on weekdays 9.00am. – 1.00pm and from 2.00pm – 5.00pm.

 All personal items are left at the owner’s risk and we advise you to be careful with expensive belongings.

 The rules for accessing the 24 hour Library service are: